AnswerDotAI/cosette/README.md

 ## Images

-Claude can handle image data as well.
 As everyone knows, when testing image APIs you have to use a cute puppy.

 ``` python
 fn = Path('samples/puppy.jpg')